HL7/fhir-shorthand/input/pagecontent/reference.md

 > **Note:** Defining local codes is not best practice, since those codes will not be part of recognized terminology systems.
 However, when existing vocabularies do not contain necessary codes, it might be necessary to define them -- at least temporarily -- as local codes.

-Creating a code system uses the keywords `CodeSystem`, `Id`, `Title` and `Description`.
+Creating a code system uses the declaration `CodeSystem` and RECOMMENDED keywords `Id`, `Title` and `Description`.
 Codes are then added, one per rule, using the following syntax:

 ```
 * #{code} "{display string}" "{definition string}"